 Querying Other Data Sources

-You can also query other data sources by opening the dashboard settings menu and select the annotations menu.
-On this menu viewer you will be able to make new Annotations queries.
+You can also query other data sources by opening the dashboard settings menu and selecting the annotations menu.
+On this menu viewer, you will be able to make new Annotations queries.
 You can set the name, the data source, and the tags for each annotation.

 Here is an example of the annotations edit menu on MetricFire’s Hosted Grafana platform:

 Automating Grafana Annotations